Best Start: Cut backs under the austerity programme

 Cuts in general funding from central government to local authorities in England led to fears, in 2011, that up to 250 Sure Start centres would close.
 The former Secretary of State for Education, Michael Gove, admitted that funding for Sure Start had not been protected, as most central funding of local authorities would no longer be ring-fenced.
 The decision would be left to local councils, though Children's Minister Sarah Teather said there was enough money available to maintain existing children's centres, should they wish.

 A number of local councils announced cuts to their Sure Start budgets, and parents and mothers' groups protested against these cuts, taking their campaign directly to Downing Street.
 Many councils retreated.
 In February 2017, all 44 Sure Start children's centres in Oxfordshire were closed after High Court appeals against the measure failed.

-Ministers said they want to refocus the scheme to help the most disadvantaged families.
+Ministers said they wanted to refocus the scheme to help the most disadvantaged families.
 The government is now allowing parents to choose their own childcare provider, and to get part-funding provided via tax credits, rather than a centrally run service.

 In 2017, a Briefing Paper for Parliament summarized the changes to Sure Start that had occurred under the 2015–2017 Conservative Government.
 Although "The Conservative Government did not make any significant operational or legislative changes to Sure Start during the 2015–2017 Parliament", "Arguably the most significant changes related to funding".
 The Briefing Paper notes that in real terms, spending in 2015–2016 was 47% less than in 2010–2011 with budgets for 2016–2017 showing a further planned reduction in spending.
 This Briefing Paper for MPs also reported a reduction of 208 Sure Start Children's Centre sites between 2015 and 2017.

-A report in The Guardian stated that as many 1000 centres were closed since 2010, and a study warned that "The study warns that Sure Start centres are at a "tipping point", with further drastic reductions on the way as local authority budgets continue to shrink.
+A report in The Guardian stated that as many 1000 centres were closed between 2010 and 2018, and a study warned that "The study warns that Sure Start centres are at a "tipping point", with further drastic reductions on the way as local authority budgets continue to shrink.
 It says centres are struggling to "survive in an environment of declining resources and loss of strategic direction".